-Sub-Adviser Compensation.
+Sub-Advisor Compensation.

 For the High Income Fund, as full compensation for the investment advisory services provided to the Fund, the Sub-Advisor is paid a sub-advisory fee by the Advisor, based on a percentage of the Fund's daily net assets, at an annual rate of 0.25%.
+During the period October 18, 2024 through December 31, 2024, the Advisor paid the Sub-Advisor investment sub-advisory fees equal to 0.25% of the High Income Fund's average daily net assets.

 For the Equity Opportunity Fund, as full compensation for the investment advisory services provided to the Fund, the Sub-Advisor is paid a sub-advisory fee by the Advisor, based on a percentage of the Fund's daily net assets, at an annual rate of 0.35%.
+During the period October 18, 2024 through December 31, 2024, the Advisor paid the Sub-Advisor investment sub-advisory fees equal to 0.35% of the Equity Opportunity Fund's average daily net assets.